-period.
-I waive any limit statutory action or claim a pay to CCH any and all s ation periods to rising out of my such costs incur- ee that my emplo case I will continue to be bound by that shorter limitations the contrary.
-I further agree that if I should bring any non-employment against the firm, in which CCH prevails, I will red by CCH in defense of said claims or actions, including byment is conditional until such time as the results of my post-are known.
+I waive any limitation period or claim arising out of my all such costs incurred by C ods to the contrary.
+I femployment against the CCH in defense of said will continue to be bound by that shorter limitations period.
+Further agree that if I should bring any non-statutory action he firm, in which CCH prevails, I will pay to CCH any and d claims or actions, including attorney fees.
+I further agree he as the results of my post-offer physical (if such physical

 Employee Signature Date

 Employee Name